 Special note: All financial arrangements must be made by the student in relation to each school as attendance in each is planned.
-There is no over-all funding of the program or general scholarships covering all four years and from one source, at the present time.
-Additional information about the M.S.W. should be obtained directly from the AUSSW.
+There is no overall funding of the program or general scholarship covering all three years and from one source, at the present time.
+Additional information about the M.A. in Education should be obtained directly from The A.U.
+School of Education.